 Here are the results when both are set to 0.001 hours:

 Note: unexpected results with pumps could also be due to instability.
-Check the two below articles for assistance with that.
+Check the first two articles below for assistance with that.

 Troubleshooting unstable SewerGEMS and CivilStorm results using the implicit solver